NBKelly/2022_AdventOfCode/README.md

 draws.addAll(draws_list.subList(0, last_matching_round+1));
 return draws_list.get(last_matching_round) * last_match.score(draws);
 ```

+#### Alternative Method
+A more effective method exists for solving this problem.

+* Replace each number in your bingo board with it's index in the list of draws (if it exists)
+* Each row or column can be reduced to the highest number in that row or column - that's the index of the draw which completes it
+* Each board can then be reduced to the lowest reduced row/column - this is the first index which completes the board (and the round it completes) - we can call this it's condensation
+* The set of boards can then be sorted based on their condensations.
+The board with the lowest condensation is the first winner, and the board with the highest condensation is the last winner.

 ## Visualizations

 Where I can, I will try to produce visualizations for the puzzles.